Send the link below via email or IMCopy

 Uses an emotional appeal to try to get the audience to relate to the writer.

 I remember, once in class, when I was embarrassed by a teacher.
 She made a big deal in taking away my cell phone from me, and all I was trying to do was look up a word I did not know.
 This sort of embarrassment could easily be avoided if only cell phones were allowed in the classroom.
-And why not, cell phones are a great resource and vital to communication in this new day and age.

 Note: Conclusions are the last thing people will read and remember so make it count.

 If you start off using a question, you can end your essay (your conclusion) by answering the question.

 Ex: So if you had the ability to solve or prevent your problems from happening, would you?
 The answer is easy, of course you would, and you would be right in doing so.
 And, that is why technology, like cell phones, should be allowed in the classroom.